Screen Sharing with Audio

 - Once you are done with the VoiceBoxer event, be sure to do steps c) 1-3 to select back your original devices as the default ones.

-Please note that while either of these two tools are running, no audio will be heard from the computer on which it is being used, thus we recommend using a separate device with these technical requirements for this purpose.
+Please note that while either of these two tools is running, no audio will be heard from the computer on which it is being used, thus we recommend using a separate device with these technical requirements for this purpose.